메뉴닫기

 Water resources planning and development in Korea began in the early 1910s under the Japanese colonial period.
 Research work and water resources development has continued for 90 years with significant changes.
 There have been four significant phases in the development.

-The focus of this phase was rather the control of water resources in Korea through small scale channel improvement projects than water resources investigation.
-The main purpose of this period was to secure food production to meet the Japanese demands.
+This phase prioritized the control of water resources in Korea through small-scale channel improvement projects, primarily aimed at securing food production to meet Japanese demands.

 World War II pushed the whole land of Korea into a production base for the war support of Japan.
 Hydropower generation for war support was the main focus of the water resources development until 1945.
 After independence from Japanese colonialism, the Korean War broke out in 1950 and continued until 1953.
 It destroyed the whole infrastructure of Korea including many water resources systems.
 In addition, most of the water resources system built during the Japanese colonial period were located in North Korea.
 There remained almost nothing in South Korea and there were no activities concerning the planning and management of water resources.
 This absolute poverty was continued until 1965.